DanKim0213/BCSniper/feature.md

 ## Process
 - ~~View signup~~
-- Register Sniper if user doesn't have a Sniper
+- ~~Register Sniper if user doesn't have a Sniper~~
+- View Sniper's state and logs
+- Fix trivials such as profit value on Card

 ## TODO: complement
 - Make password more complicated